coderedwood/git-gitlab-install-upgrade/Generate_SSL.md

 - cert.key (to be paired with ssl-cert on server node)
 - ssl-cert.crt (self-signed certificate to be paired with cert.key, issued on node request for ssl validation)

-# Below reduced/1-step procedure to be updated to facilitate the above methods
+# TO REVIEW STEPS Below for reduced/1-step procedure to facilitate the above methods

 ## Generation of a self-signed SSL certificate involves a simple 1-step procedure
 ### In the 'subj' object in the command to follow, please note the following: